Wayne Bulk Carrier Offering Ships to Get Goods to Consumers - NewsBreak

 UBC has now supplied multiple ships.

-The UBC ships’ hold size allows for up to 300 containers, smaller than standard volume.
+The UBC ships’ hold size allows for up to 300 containers, smaller than the standard volume.

 “Because of the size of our ships, the length of our ships, you can go to untraditional container ports,” Mostafa said.